johnhhu2020/DataCamp-Data-Scientist-with-Python-Track/README.md

-8 Introduction to Data Visualization with Matplotlib Learn how to create, customize, and share data visualizations using Matplotlib.
+### Finished 8 Introduction to Data Visualization with Matplotlib
+Learn how to create, customize, and share data visualizations using Matplotlib.